okiluzzaman/software-landing-page/README.md

-This is a landing page I created to practice from The Odin Project exercises.
+This is a landing page for an individual software.